Worst-Case Services and State-Based Scheduling

-The heart of the problem lies in the fact that in the non-linear case, there seems to be no obvious counterpart of the spectrum, which, as we have seen in the linear case, helps us distill all essential information inherent in a worst-case service that is relevant to schedulability.
+The heart of the problem lies in the fact that in the non-linear case, there is no obvious counterpart to the concept of spectrum, which, as we have seen in the linear case, helps us distill all essential information inherent in worst-case services that is relevant to schedulability.
 Therefore, a key bridge to schedulability is lost.
-This situation is not unlike that in the traditional system theory, where frequency-domain analysis, though powerful in the linear case, has no obvious counterpart in the non-linear case.
+This situation is not unlike that in system theory, where frequency-domain analysis, although powerful in the linear case, has no obvious counterpart in the non-linear case.
 We leave further study of this issue to future work.

+Of course, the fact that it is hard to find the schedulability condition does not mean that it is also hard to find a sustainable condition.
+Given any $\mb{L} \subset \mb{C}$, where $\mb{L}$ is linear, the schedulability condition for $\mb{L}$, (\ref{E:schedulability++}), is sustainable for $\mb{C}$.
+So, once this condition is met, in each slot, we can first, as if the capacity is modeled by $\mb{L}$, determine the feasible polytope for $\mb{L}$, $\mb{F}_\mb{L}$, and then, as if $\mb{C}\setminus\mb{L}$ is some windfall capacity, expand $\mb{F}_\mb{L}$ accordingly.
+For instance, in Fig.~\ref{F:ConvexCapacity}, as the boundary of $\mb{L}$ is line segment $\overline{HK}$, $\mb{F}_\mb{L}$ is the trapezoid, $ABIJ$, which can be expanded to the hexagon, $ABCDEF$, from which $d^{[\Omega]}$ can be selected.
+In this instance, throughput, that is, $d^{\l\Omega\r} = d^1+d^2$, is maximized at point~$D$.

-In this appendix, we prove two lemmas from Section \ref{SS:polymatroid}.
+In this appendix, we prove two lemmas from Section~\ref{SS:polymatroid}.